esp8266/Arduino/README.md

 #### OneWire (from https://www.pjrc.com/teensy/td_libs_OneWire.html) ####

-Library was adapted to work with ESP8266 by including register definitions into OneWire.h Note that if you have OneWire library in your Arduino/libraries folder, it will be used instead of the one that comes with the Arduino IDE (this one).
+Library was adapted to work with ESP8266 by including register definitions into OneWire.h Note that if you already have OneWire library in your Arduino/libraries folder, it will be used instead of the one that comes with this package.

 #### mDNS responder (ESP8266mDNS library) ####